Estimating treatment effects with competing intercurrent events in randomized controlled trials: Intercurrent events in randomized controlled trials

-However, a central yet previously overlooked challenge is the presence of \emph{competing ICEs}, where the first ICE censors all subsequent ones.
-For example, if a patient discontinues treatment due to relocation, as illustrated by patient 1 in Figure~\ref{fig::example_illustration}, we only observe that no treatment-related ICE occurred before the discontinuation.
+However, a central yet previously overlooked challenge is the presence of \emph{competing IEs}, where the first IE censors the subsequent ones.
+For example, if a patient discontinues treatment due to relocation, as illustrated by patient 1 in Figure~\ref{fig::example_illustration}, we only observe that no effect-informative IE occurred before the discontinuation.
 However, it remains unknown whether an adverse event would have occurred before the final outcome measurement in the hypothetical scenario in which the patient had not relocated and had continued treatment as planned.
-Although such competing ICEs are ubiquitous in practice, this issue has not, to our knowledge, been explicitly recognized or addressed in prior methodological work.
+Although such competing IEs are ubiquitous in practice, this issue has not, to our knowledge, been explicitly recognized or addressed in prior methodological work.
+A related recent paper, \citet{olarte2025dealing}, also considers settings with two types of IEs whose causal ordering matters, and distinguishes different cases using directed acyclic graphs and single-world intervention graphs.
+Our focus is different.
+Rather than analyzing these through a graphical causal framework, we adopt a survival analysis and competing event perspective and explicitly model the event times of both IEs, which allows us to address settings in which one IE censors the observation of another.

-The central thesis of this paper is to address the challenge of competing ICEs.
+Therefore, the central thesis of this paper is to address the challenge of competing IEs.
 We begin by developing a principled framework that clearly defines the estimand and establishes its nonparametric identification.
 Specifically, we derive two identification formulas, each relying on a different set of nuisance parameters.
 Building on these results, we propose two basic estimators corresponding to the two identification strategies.
 We then introduce an augmented estimator that combines the two, achieving double robustness.
 To further enhance both robustness and efficiency, we derive the efficient influence function (EIF) and construct an EIF-based estimator that attains the semiparametric efficiency bound under appropriate conditions.
 We apply our methods to the two systemic lupus erythematosus trials, both partially impacted by the COVID-19 pandemic, demonstrating the robustness and practical utility of the proposed framework.